-If this warning is displayed, the project manager should open the document in Microsoft Word, check the fields and decide, if they should be imported for translation or can be updated by Microsoft later in the translated document.
+If this warning is displayed, the Project Manager should open the document in Microsoft Word, check the fields and decide if they should be imported for translation or can be updated by Microsoft later in the translated document.

-Most common fields are:
+The most common fields are: